 It was a defensive merger following the acquisition of Ogden of Liverpool, one of Britain’s leading cigarette manufacturers, by the highly capitalised American Tobacco Company.

-Salmon & Gluckstein, a retail tobacconist with 184 branches, was acquired in 1902, largely to prevent its acquisition by American Tobacco.
+Salmon & Gluckstein, a retail tobacconist with 184 branches, was acquired for over £1.25 million in 1902, largely to prevent its acquisition by American Tobacco.

 American Tobacco sold Ogden to Imperial in 1902, and both companies agreed to avoid its rivals’ domestic market.
 The global market was to be catered for by a new company called British American Tobacco, with a two third stake held by American Tobacco and one third held by Imperial.